Apple Stores in Italy to Reopen Next Week - The Mac Observer

 Apple Stores in Italy look set to be the next in line to reopen.
-They will begin admitting customers again from May 19.
+A number of them will begin admitting customers again from May 19 (via MacRumors).

 Apple Stores in Two Regions in Italy to Remain Shuttered